philip-harman/el_arquero/README.md

 ### Description

-El arquero is a mini game made with Python using `matplot.lib`, `numpy` and `math`libraries.
-In this game an arrow is shooted by an archer on the left side of the screen and, on the other side, is a target.
+El arquero is a mini game made with Python using `pygame`, `numpy` and `math`libraries.
+In this game an arrow is shot by an archer on the left side of the screen and, on the other side, is a target.
 The player's goal is to shoot arrows at the target.

 The game consists of 5 levels where the difficulty will be increased by adding obstacles, and increasing the wind speed.